White House Family Theater: Films viewed

-As of 1988, Jimmy Carter had viewed more films in the White House Family Theater than any other person, having watched 480 films in the facility during his four-year term beginning with All The President's Men.
-According to a list of film screenings obtained under a Freedom of Information Act request filed by Gizmodo, the first film watched by Bill Clinton in the White House Family Theater was Lorenzo's Oil on January 27, 1993.
-The final film watched was Chocolat on January 6, 2001.
+As of 1998, Jimmy Carter had viewed more films in the White House Family Theater than any other person, having watched 480 films in the facility during his four-year term, beginning with All The President's Men.
+The first film watched by Bill Clinton in the White House Family Theater was Lorenzo's Oil on January 27, 1993.
+The final film Clinton watched was Chocolat on January 6, 2001.

+In March 2010, the series The Pacific was screened at the White House Family Theater.
+President Obama, members of Congress, the Joint Chiefs of Staff, Veterans of Foreign Wars (VFW), and Women in Military Service for America Memorial were joined by producers Steven Spielberg and Tom Hanks to watch the first hour of the series.

 The first film screened during the presidency of Donald Trump was Finding Dory.
 Trump also screened Sunset Boulevard, one of his favorite films, on multiple occasions.
-In March 2010, the series The Pacific was screened at the White House Family Theater.
-President Obama, members of Congress, the Joint Chiefs of Staff, Veterans of Foreign Wars (VFW), and Women in Military Service for America Memorial were joined by producers Steven Spielberg and Tom Hanks to watch the first hour of the series.
+President Trump also screened the film Joker on November 16, 2019, shortly after the film's release, and it was reported he greatly enjoyed the film and found it intriguing.

+Shortly after moving into the White House upon the reelection of Trump, JD Vance shared that he watched Gladiator II with his wife.